 There are always more books, podcast, films to add ~ Please consider this page an introduction to Gender Equality issues, feminism & feminist theory ~ not in-depth, not complete.
 The Weaving House will endeavour to keep adding to the list on this page.
 If you’ve suggestions please email them to email@example.com

-The Weaving House donates Feminist literature to our local library in Wānaka ~ if this is something you or your organisation can do ~ please do.
-OTHERWISE ~ please order the books through your library, this is something you can do in NZ.
+The Weaving House donates Feminist literature to our local library & high school in Wānaka ~ if this is something you or your organisation can do ~ please do.
+OTHERWISE ~ please order books through your local library, this is something you can do in NZ.

 By the telling & retelling of Woman’s story we weave & have Women rising ~ We have all people rising.